growkudos/interview-task/README.md

 ### Installing Python

 You'll need to have a recent version of Python 3 installed.
-This code was written on Python 3.9.
+This code was written for Python 3.9 or newer.
 You can download Python for Windows, Linux, and macOS on [the official Python downloads page][dl].
 During Python setup on Windows, you'll have the option to 'Add Python 3.x to PATH' – you should make sure this is enabled.
+After installing Python on Windows, log out or restart your computer to make sure PATH changes take effect.

 You can check if Python is installed properly by running the following command on Linux and macOS (in a terminal):